 Content writing, for example, isn’t likely to yield strong results if you’re just writing about topics that you think would be interesting every few weeks; you need to have a strategy in place for how to drive action from users at all stages of the digital sales funnel while factoring in search intent and your specific goals.

-4. Look for Platforms with High ROI & High Reach Potential
+4. Look for Platforms with High ROI and High Reach Potential

 The most effective platforms are going to be those that can help you extend your reach to the most members of your target audience at an effective cost.